Refinitiv/refinitiv-ui/documents/src/pages/elements/select.md

 ## Data property interface

-The `data` property of the `ef-select` use the [SelectData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/select/helpers/types.ts) interface for its data items.
-Each item is ItemData type which is extended from [DataItem](./custom-components/utils/data-management#data-item).
+The `data` property of the `ef-select` use the [SelectData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/select/helpers/types.ts) type for its data items.
+Each item is `ItemData` type extended from [DataItem](./custom-components/utils/data-management#data-item).

 ## Categorize into groups